Race, Ethnicity, and Early Identification of Autism

 Video Player Help

-Brightcove Video Hosting: This website uses Brightcove, a video hosting company, to serve video content.
-If you are having difficulty viewing videos on this site, it may mean that your location (e.g. school district, organization) is blocking or filtering the Brightcove website.
+Kaltura Video Hosting: This website uses Kaltura, a video hosting company, to serve video content.
+If you are having difficulty viewing videos on this site, it may mean that your location (e.g., school district, organization) is blocking or filtering the Kaltura website.
 Please contact your IT personnel to resolve this issue.

 Accessibility: We strive to make this website accessible for all users, including people with disabilities.
 We test and modify this website for optimal usability.
-If you have any accessibility questions or find any pages on our website that pose accessibility barriers, please contact Hal Hixson at hal_hixson@ocali.org.
+If you have any accessibility questions or find any pages on our website that pose accessibility barriers, please contact support@ocali.org.

 What is Audio Description (AD)?